nikkipurcell/pizza-client-app/README.md

 # pizza-client-app

 This is a React project for a Pizza restaurant.
 The restaurant is called Padre Gino's Pizza.
+Live url is here: [https://exquisite-dasik-06aac0.netlify.app/](https://exquisite-dasik-06aac0.netlify.app/)

 ## About